waikato-datamining/image-dataset-converter/plugins/from-indexed-png-is.md

                            [-I [INPUT_LIST ...]] [--resume_from RESUME_FROM]
                            [--image_path_rel PATH]
                            [--labels LABEL [LABEL ...]]
-                           [--background BACKGROUND]
+                           [--background BACKGROUND] [--annotations_only]

 Loads the annotations from associated indexed PNG files.
+When reading only the annotations, an empty image of the same dimensions is used.

 options:
   -h, --help            show this help message and exit